Lecrapouille/gdcef/README.md

 ## TL;DR: I don't want to compile?
 I want to use gdCEF right now!

 Check the [releases](https://github.com/Lecrapouille/gdcef/releases).
 Since tag 0.7.2, CEF artifacts are provided for Linux and Windows x86_64 architectures.
-Simply uncompress the tarball and move the folder into your project.
-Be sure to rename it to `cef_artifacts`.
-The Godot extension is included, so you don't need to create one.
+Since tag 0.13.0, MacOS is also supported.
+Simply uncompress the tarball and move the folder `cef_artifacts` into your project.
+Do not rename it or remove files inside.
+The Godot extension file is also included, so you don't need to create one.

-## Full Documentation

-Since this README is not included when importing the module from the Godot Asset Library, all details can be found in [this document](addons/gdcef/README.md).
-It explains how to build this module, how to run demos, how to use the mode, describes the architecture, details the design, and more...

-## Gallery
+## Gallery of projects using gdCEF

 If you're using this project, feel free to share your project links and pictures by submitting a GitHub pull request.
 I'll add them to this gallery.
 Thanks to the teams who have contributed to the current gallery: